VaporExamplesLab/eval-vapor-leaf-stencil/READ_PAGES/TemplateSyntax.md

 [Considerations](#linkConsiderations) •
 [Resources](#Resources)

-Handlebars is used in the side-by-side syntax comparison tables below.
-Handlebars is, for the most part, a [superset of Mustache ⇗](https://en.wikipedia.org/wiki/Mustache_(template_system)#Handlebars).
-As a syntax superset, the syntax highlighters such as [GitHub Linguist ⇗](https://github.com/github/linguist/blob/master/vendor/README.md), [HighlighJS ⇗](https://highlightjs.org/download/), and [PrismJS ⇗](https://prismjs.com/download.html) support the `handlebars` language.
+A side-by-side syntax comparison tables is provided below.

+The syntax highlighters [GitHub/Linguist ⇗](https://github.com/github/linguist/blob/master/vendor/README.md), [HighlighJS ⇗](https://highlightjs.org/download/), and [PrismJS ⇗](https://prismjs.com/download.html) include support the `django` and `handlebars` syntax.
+Since handlebars is a [largely compatible superset of Mustache ⇗](https://en.wikipedia.org/wiki/Mustache_(template_system)#Handlebars), `handlebars` highlighter setting can be used in both cases.
+Since Stencil is closely based on Django syntax, `djando` can be used as the highlighter setting for both.
+Leaf syntax highlighting is not currently present in any of these particular highlighting engines.

 ## Notes <a id="linkNotes">[▴](#toc)</a>